 Treatment to remove excess uric acid

 Patients who have repeated gout flares, abnormally high levels of blood uric acid, or tophi or kidney stones should strongly consider medicines to lower blood uric acid levels.
 These medications do not help the painful flares of acute gout, so most patients should start taking them after acute attacks subside.
 The drug most often used to return blood levels of uric acid to normal is allopurinol (Lopurin, Zyloprim).
 It blocks production of uric acid.
-Another option, febuxostat (Uloric), also acts by blocking uric acid production.
+Febuxostat (Uloric), a newer drug, also blocks uric acid.

-Probenecid (Benemid) helps the kidneys remove uric acid.
-Only patients with good kidney function who do not overproduce uric acid should take probenecid.
+Probenecid (Benemid) and Lesinurad (Zurampic) help the kidneys remove uric acid.
+Only patients with good kidney function who do not overproduce uric acid should take these therapies.

 Pegloticase (Krystexxa) is given by injection and breaks down uric acid.
 This drug is for patients who do not respond to other treatments or cannot tolerate them.
 New drugs to lower uric acid levels and to treat gout inflammation are under development.

 Gout flares often can occur when you first start to use medications that lower blood uric acid levels.
 Patients can help prevent flares when starting these medications by also using low‐dose colchicine or NSAIDs.
 Often, doctors advise patients to keep taking colchicine in a low, preventive dose together with the uric acid-lowering medicine for at least six months.

 If you are taking a uric acid-lowering drug, your doctor should slowly raise the dose and keep checking your blood uric acid levels.
 Once your uric acid levels drop below 6 mg/dL (normal), crystals tend to dissolve and new deposits of crystals can be prevented.
 You probably will have to stay on this medicine long term to prevent gout attacks.